What is a barium enema?

-Your barium enema will be performed in a hospital radiology department, outpatient setting, or doctor’s office.
-The procedure will be completed by a radiologist, a physician specialized in radiology, and a radiologic technologist, a medical professional specialized in radiology and the care of patients during radiology procedures.
-Your barium enema will take about an hour or less and generally includes these steps:
+Your barium enemas will be performed in a hospital radiology department, outpatient setting, or doctor’s office.
+Your barium enema will take about an hour.
+It generally includes these steps:

 - You will dress in a patient gown and lie on an examination table.

-- The radiologic technologist will position you on the table and take a preliminary X-ray to make sure the colon is cleaned out well enough to take good pictures.
+- The radiologic technologist will position you on the table.
+The technologist will take a preliminary X-ray to make sure the colon is cleaned out well enough to take good pictures.

-- The radiologic technologist will instill the barium mixture slowly into the colon through a small, lubricated enema tube that is inserted into the rectum.
-A small amount of air may also be injected to help the barium spread more evenly in the colon and obtain the best images.
+- The radiologic technologist will instill the barium mixture slowly into the colon.
+The barium flows through a small, lubricated enema tube inserted into the rectum.
+A small amount of air may be injected to help the barium spread more evenly in the colon.
+This makes the best images.

 - The radiologic technologist will take a series of painless X-ray pictures.
 You will be repositioned as needed to get pictures of different areas of the colon.

-- After all the X-rays have been taken, you will wait briefly while the pictures are checked for quality, then most of the barium will flow out of the colon through the enema tube, and the tube will be gently removed.
-The radiologic technologist may take more pictures before removing the tube.
+- After all the X-rays have been taken, you will wait briefly while the pictures are checked for quality.

 - The radiologic technologist takes more pictures as needed.